o-lloyd/JET_Coding_Assignment/README.md

 # JET_Coding_Assignment

-A terminal application that retrieves data from the Just Eat API and displays information for 10 restaurants for a given postcode.
+A Python console application that fetches restaurant data from the Just Eat API based on a UK postcode and displays the top 10 restaurants, including their name, cuisines, rating, and address.

 ## Prerequisites